OfficeDev/office-ui-fabric-core/src/components/ProgressIndicator/ProgressIndicator.md

 # Progress Indicator
-Displays the progress of an operation when the percentage complete is known.
+Displays the progress of an operation when the percentage complete can be determined.
 Unable to determine how much of the operation is complete?
 Use a Spinner instead.

 ## Variants